OpenSocial: Version 1.1.0

 In response to enterprise environment needs, OpenSocial added support for advanced mashup scenarios.
 It enabled gadgets to "securely message each other in a loosely coupled manner."
 This new feature was called Inter-Gadget Communication.

 Version 1.0.0

-OpenSocial acknowledged that the "one-size-fits-all" approach it was taking was not going to work for the diverse type of websites that had adopted the platform.
-To address this issue, OpenSocial modularized into four compliance modules: Core API Server, Core Gadget Server, Social API Server, and Social Gadget Server.
+OpenSocial acknowledged that the "one-size-fits-all" approach it was taking was not going to work for the diverse types of websites that had adopted the platform.
+To address this issue, OpenSocial is modularized into four compliance modules: Core API Server, Core Gadget Server, Social API Server, and Social Gadget Server.
 This allowed a developer to pick and choose the modules they wanted to use while using other services that aren't part of OpenSocial.
 Extensions were introduced to allow developers to extend OpenSocial containers.